nithkish/drug-candidates/README.md

 ![Sign out](<docs/screenshots/Screenshot 2025-08-07 at 03.18.45.png>)

-- **Drug Browsing:** View a list of drug candidates with names, categories, and status.
+- **Drug Browsing:** View a list of drug candidates with names, description, and status.

 ![Home](<docs/screenshots/Screenshot 2025-08-07 at 03.17.30.png>)